Pennine Radio (radio station): History

 The station was part of the Yorkshire Radio Network from 1987, and its AM transmitters were used for the first form of Classic Gold.
 Pennine 235 as it was originally known became Pennine Radio changing again to Pennine FM after they were forced to split frequencies.

 In 1989, Pennine lost its 103.2 frequency to incremental broadcaster Bradford City Radio.
 It is now used by Sunrise Radio (Yorkshire).

 After the takeover of YRN by the Metro Radio Group, Pennine FM was rebranded as The Pulse of West Yorkshire.
 The Metro Radio Group was itself taken over by EMAP in a deal worth £98.7 million in the summer of 1995.
 In November of the same year, EMAP was forced to sell both The Pulse and its AM sister service, Great Yorkshire Gold - regulations at the time prevented the same owner operating the overlapping AM licences.
 The stations were sold to a group formed by station management and former Metro Radio Group executives: The Radio Partnership.
 In 1999 the Radio Partnership was acquired by the Wireless Group, which was later purchased by UTV and the station continued to broadcast from Pennine House, in Forster Square in Bradford until July 2014 when the station relocated to new studios at St James' Business Park.

-A tribute station called Pennine 235 has appeared online and is hoping to recreate the early Pennine sound.
-At the moment the station is playing the music of the day with classic jingles of the era.
-The station says the plan is to appear on the Bradford DAB+ in 2023 subject to funding.
+A tribute station called Pennine 235 has appeared online hoping to recreate the early Pennine sound, playing the music of the day with jingles of the era.
+The station said it planned to appear on Bradford DAB+ in 2023 subject to funding.

 Jingles

 The first jingle package, completed with a cut, sang "Pennine two-thirty-five, that's the sound goin' into your ear'oles!".
 This was provided by Emison, the jingle arm of EMI Music.
-Some jingles in later packages produced by Alfasound, the UK agent for Jam Creative Productions, contained vocals by soul singer Jimmy Helms.
+Some jingles in later packages produced by Alfasound, the UK agent for JAM Creative Productions, contained vocals by soul singer Jimmy Helms.